Entropy, Ultralimits and the Poisson boundary: Application for amenable groups

-\item For any QI \(G\)-space \(X\), finitely supported probabilty measure \(\lambda\) on \(G\) and a convex function \(f\) with \(f(1)=0\) one has \(I_{\lambda,f}(X)=0\). \end{enumerate} Moreover, the \(\eta\)'s in items 2,3 can be chosen to commute. \end{theorem} \begin{proof} \(\)\\ \((1)\implies(2)\): From Theorem 4.4 of \cite{BoundaryEntropy} there is a non-degenerate symmetric measure \(\mu\) such that \((G,\mu)\) is Liouville.
-In particular the Poisson boundary is a point and thus by Corollary \ref{Corollary RN parameters on group and boundary} we conclude
+\item For any QI \(G\)-space \(X\), finitely supported probability measure \(\lambda\) on \(G\) and a convex function \(f\) with \(f(1)=0\) one has \(I_{\lambda,f}(X)=0\). \end{enumerate} Moreover, the \(\eta\)'s in items (2),(3) can be chosen to commute. \end{theorem} \begin{proof} \(\)\\ \((1)\implies(2)\): From Theorem 4.4 of \cite{BoundaryEntropy} there is a generating symmetric measure \(\mu\) such that \((G,\mu)\) is Liouville.
+In particular the Furstenberg-Poisson boundary is a point and thus by Corollary \ref{Corollary RN parameters on group and boundary} we conclude

 and thus taking \(\eta=\mu_a\) for \(a<1\) large enough will satisfy the desired property.\\ For the moreover part, note that the measures \(\mu_a\) commute.\\ \((2)\implies (4)\): From \((2)\) it is clear that \(I_{\lambda,f}(G)=0\).
 From Corollary \ref{Cor Group-Space-Entropy} we conclude \((4)\).\\ \((4)\implies (3)\) is clear.
-Also \((3)\) is a special case of \((2)\) for \(f=-\ln\) (so the moreover part follows).\\ \((3)\implies (1)\) follows from Pinsker's classical inequality \(||m-\nu||\leq \sqrt{2D_{KL}(m||\nu)}\) (see for example Theorem 4.19 in \cite{Boucheron2013ConcentrationI}) and Reiter's condition for amenability. \\ \end{proof}
+Also \((3)\) is a special case of \((2)\) for \(f(t)=t\ln(t)\) (so the moreover part follows).\\ \((3)\implies (1)\) follows from Pinsker's classical inequality \(||m-\nu||\leq \sqrt{2D_{KL}(m||\nu)}\) (see for example Theorem 4.19 in \cite{Boucheron2013ConcentrationI}) and Reiter's condition for amenability. \\ \end{proof}